openmobilehub/developer-multipaz-website/docs/getting-started/installation.md

 ### Update `MainActivity.kt`

+Update `MainActivity` to reflect the changes from `App.kt`, along with the following additions for the Multipaz library.

 * Inside the `onCreate()` method in `kotlin/MainActivity` class, call the `initializeApplication(applicationContext)` function provided by the Multipaz library.
     * This ensures the SDK has access to a valid application-level context, which is required for internal operations like secure storage and credential handling.
 Make sure this is done only once in the app lifecycle, ideally during app startup.
 * Modify update `MainActivity` to extend `FragmentActivity`.